sampathsl/eclipse-box-tab/README.md

 # eclipse-box-tab
-Getting eclipse box tab styles
+Getting eclipse windows 10 box tab styles

-# How to change the tab style
+# How to change the eclipse tab style

  * First load the eclipse in a workspace.
  * Install moonrise theme using Eclipse Marketplace.